Mridularora18/Endless-runner-by-Mridul-Arora/README.md

 # How to play 🕹️

-To play you can make a single left click to do a short jump and hold the left click to a double long jump!
+To play you can make a single left click/space bar to do a short jump and hold the left click/space bar to a double long jump.

 # Made with :heart: